-Name of es stablishment: For completion by safety representative For completion by person responsible Location Unsafe/unhealthy conditions or practices reported Action to be taken by person responsible for health and safety Date of report Date of action Regulations arried out in accordance with the Sa 1977 3rd edition 1996.
-This record or that the arrangements for welfare does not imply that t he condition Name of sat fety representative carrying out insp ection: Dat e: Record of re eceipt of inspection form by the emp oloyer or Dat e:
+Name of es stablishment: For completion by safety representative For completion by person i sponsible Location Unsafe/unhealthy conditions or practices reported Action to be taken by person responsible for health and safety Date of report Date of action Inspection carried out in accordance with the Safety Representatives and Safety Committees Regulations 1977 3rd edition 1996.
+This record does not imply that the conditions are safe and healthy or that the arrangements for welfare at work are satisfactory.
+Name of sa fety representative carrying out insp ection: Dat e: Record of re eceipt of inspection form by the emp ployer or Dat e: